 The Alexander Architectural Archives at the University of Texas at Austin is an architectural research center of national importance.
 As a unit of the University of Texas Libraries within the Architecture and Planning Library, the Archives support research and education about the history of the built environment by acquiring and preserving research collections and by making them accessible.
 The Archives also support learning opportunities and scholarly activities for students studying preservation of the cultural record and archival enterprise.

-As a leading history research center, the Briscoe Center for American History collects preserves, and makes available documentary and material culture evidence encompassing key themes in Texas and U.S. history.
+The Briscoe Center for American History is one of the nation’s leading research centers for historical study.
+The center’s archives, libraries, museums, and historic buildings are part of The University of Texas at Austin’s commitment to collecting, preserving, and making available the evidence of the past.
+The Briscoe Center for American History collects preserves, and makes available documentary and material culture evidence encompassing key themes in Texas and U.S. history.

-Eugene C. Barker Texas History Collection, Briscoe Center for American History is the most extensive collection of books, manuscripts, maps, newspapers, photographs, and recordings related to Texas.
+Texas History Collection at the Briscoe Center for American History is the most extensive collection of books, manuscripts, maps, newspapers, photographs, and recordings related to Texas.

 Austin History Center has over 60,000 architectural drawings and documents from projects designed by over 150 local firms.
 Holdings are listed in the Austin Public Library online catalog.

 The Houston Metropolitan Research Center is an archival branch of the Houston Public Library which focuses on the history of Houston.
 HMRC's collections include books, photographs, maps, architectural drawings, oral histories and other archival materials.
-An assortment of these materials have been digitized.
+An assortment of these materials have been digitized and are available via the Houston Public Library Digital Archives.

 The Portal to Texas History offers a digital gateway to rich collections held in Texas libraries, museums, archives, historical societies, and private collections.